-You might remember my rantlet about the Rule of Three (RO3) at the beginning of the year.
+You might remember my rantlet about the Rule of Three (Ro3) at the beginning of the year.
 Well it seems that others consider Ro3 to be over-restrictive and this JMC article will be as welcome in some parts of Cambridge as a staffel of Ju87 Stukas would have been back in 1940.

-There are 2 nitrogens and 3 oxygens in 041 so with RO5 hydrogen bonding definitions this fragment would not be RO3-compliant.
+There are two nitrogens and three oxygens in 041 so with Ro5 hydrogen bonding definitions this fragment would not be Ro3-compliant.
 Personally, I wouldn’t count the amide nitrogen as an acceptor but that’s my choice.
 The cyclic ether oxygens in 041 will be very weak hydrogen bond acceptors and even three or four of these together will pack less of a punch than the typical amide carbonyl oxygen.
-One can make similar observations about 291 and I’d actually be much more worried about the reactivity of the aniline portion of this molecule but this is not the place for that discussion.
-Fragment 255 has 3 nitrogens and one oxygen which translates into 4 hydrogen bond acceptors if you use RO5 definitions.
-However, I would not count either the amide nitrogen or the bridging nitrogen of the fused heteroaromatic ring as acceptors so with my definitions the fragment would be RO3-compliant.
+One can make similar observations about 291 and I’d actually be more worried about the reactivity of the aniline portion of this molecule although this is not the place for that discussion.
+Fragment 255 has 3 nitrogens and one oxygen which translates into 4 hydrogen bond acceptors if you use Ro5 definitions.
+However, I would not count either the amide nitrogen or the bridging nitrogen of the fused heteroaromatic ring as acceptors so with my definitions the fragment would be Ro3-compliant.

 The assay and crystallisation were carried out at a pH of 4.6.
 This means that the heteroaromatic nitrogens of 255 and 291 are likely to be protonated to a significant extent under experimental conditions.
 It’s interesting that the solubility measurements were run at a pH of 7.4 because basic fragments such as 041, 255 and 291 should be even more soluble in assay and crystallisation buffers.
 It would be a different story for acids but I didn’t see any of those so I guess no harm done.